ThiliniLFernando/furniture_store/README.md

 # Online Furniture Store Web Project
-This is a sample web project developed for online furniture store using Java (JSP and Servlet) tech stack.
-In here, I used AJAX to send request from client to server.
-For this project I used Hibernate as relational mapping tool and also I used bootstrap 3 to make my jsps looks responsive and attractive.
+This is a sample web project developed for online furniture store using **Java (JSP and Servlet)** tech stack.
+In here, I used **AJAX** to send request from client to server.
+For this project I used **Hibernate Framework** as relational mapping tool and also I used **bootstrap 3** to make my jsps looks responsive and attractive.
-Note : This project developed using Netbeans IDE
+> **Note:** This project developed using Netbeans IDE 7.4

 var request = new XMLHttpRequest();
 request.onreadystatechange = function() {